btf-org/flank/README.md

 - The interface has no guardrails (bad for engineer)
 - The permissioning system doesn't natively support Access Control Lists (ACLs) or Principle of Least Privilege (PoLP)

-Flank is a specialized, restricted shell with a simple web interface that sits on top.
-It addresses these three issues, which puts the power of your command line (safely) out into the world.
+Flank is a specialized, restricted shell that addresses these issues.
+And then there's an intuitive web interface that sits on top.
+The goal is to bring the power (of Unix) to the people!